-- Determine what style of room/dorm bed you prefer.
-Examples are six-person room, 10-person room, female-only or private suite.
-I only book a hostel if a female-only room is available.
-(Sorry, boys!)
+Determine your preferred dorm room type.
+Examples are a six-person room, 10-person room, female-only room or private suite.
+On Hostelworld, you can search by room type.
+I only book a hostel if a female-only room is available (Sorry, boys!).
 I do not feel comfortable sharing a room with men for a variety of reasons.
 Perks of female-only dorms:

-- Most of the time there is a private bathroom for just the women in the female-only dorm.
+- Most of the time there is a private bathroom in the female-only dorm.

 - Female-only doors are typically 3 or 4 euros more per night … Worth it, ladies.
 Worth it!

-- Wi-Fi connection: Don’t let them fool you.
-Read the reviews to make sure the Wi-Fi works in the dorm rooms, not just the common areas.
+Nearly all hostels have complimentary WiFi.
+But do not take their word for it.
+Read the reviews to make sure the Wi-Fi works well in the dorm rooms, not just the common areas.

 - Are there outlets by each dorm bed?